WolfgangErb/GraphWedgelets/README.md

 The package contains three main parts

 - The main folder contains six example scripts on how to calculate and apply the wedgelet decomposition for images.
 The package works for RGB images as well as for gray-scale images.
+In the various examples it is illustrated how graph wedgelets can be used for image approximation and segmentation.

 - The subfolder *./core* contains the core code of the package for wedgelet encoding and decoding of images.